 Adjustable Height Chair For Elderly

 It allows them to sit comfortably without having to boost themselves up into the seat, the way you do with most bar stools / counter stools.

-Plus, having an adjustable kitchen stool for elderly users means the chair will be the correct height for the senior, so it will take less effort for them to stand up.
+Plus, having an adjustable kitchen stool for elderly users means the chair will be the correct height for the senior.
+That means it will take less effort for them to stand up.

 The Drive Medical Kitchen Stool in the photo is a good example.